uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmv.rst

    alpha
       Host or USM pointer representing :math:`\alpha`.
 The USM allocation can be on the host or device.
+The requirements are:

+      * Must use the same kind of memory as ``beta``.
-Must be a host pointer if SYCL buffers are used.
+      * Must be a host pointer if SYCL buffers are used.
-      Must be of the same type than the handles' data type.
+      * Must be of the same type as the handles' data type.

    A_view
       Specifies which part of the handle should be read as described by